Odds: Statistical usage

 In statistics, odds are an expression of relative probabilities, generally quoted as the odds in favor.
 The odds (in favor) of an event or a proposition is the ratio of the probability that the event will happen to the probability that the event will not happen.
 Mathematically, this is a Bernoulli trial, as it has exactly two outcomes.
-In case of a finite sample space of equally likely outcomes, this is the ratio of the number of outcomes where the event occurs to the number of outcomes where the event does not occur; these can be represented as W and L (for Wins and Losses) or S and F (for Success and Failure).
+In case of a finite sample space of equally probable outcomes, this is the ratio of the number of outcomes where the event occurs to the number of outcomes where the event does not occur; these can be represented as W and L (for Wins and Losses) or S and F (for Success and Failure).
 For example, the odds that a randomly chosen day of the week is during a weekend are two to five (2:5), as days of the week form a sample space of seven outcomes, and the event occurs for two of the outcomes (Saturday and Sunday), and not for the other five.
-Conversely, given odds as a ratio of integers, this can be represented by a probability space of a finite number of equally likely outcomes.
+Conversely, given odds as a ratio of integers, this can be represented by a probability space of a finite number of equally probable outcomes.
 These definitions are equivalent, since dividing both terms in the ratio by the number of outcomes yields the probabilities: $2:5 = (2/7):(5/7).$ Conversely, the odds against is the opposite ratio.
 For example, the odds against a random day of the week being during a weekend are 5:2.

-Odds and probability can be expressed in prose via the prepositions to and in: "odds of so many to so many on (or against) [some event]" refers to odds—the ratio of numbers of (equally likely) outcomes in favor and against (or vice versa); "chances of so many [outcomes], in so many [outcomes]" refers to probability—the number of (equally likely) outcomes in favour relative to the number for and against combined.
+Odds and probability can be expressed in prose via the prepositions to and in: "odds of so many to so many on (or against) [some event]" refers to odds—the ratio of numbers of (equally probable) outcomes in favor and against (or vice versa); "chances of so many [outcomes], in so many [outcomes]" refers to probability—the number of (equally probable) outcomes in favour relative to the number for and against combined.
 For example, "odds of a weekend are 2 to 5", while "chances of a weekend are 2 in 7".
 In casual use, the words odds and chances (or chance) are often used interchangeably to vaguely indicate some measure of odds or probability, though the intended meaning can be deduced by noting whether the preposition between the two numbers is to or in.